starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/frequently-asked-questions.md

 8. USE OF UNAUTHORIZED PRODUCTS.
 The use of software, peripherals or other products not authorized by SIE LLC may damage your PlayStation system and invalidate your PlayStation system warranty.
 Only official or licensed software and peripherals should be used with your PlayStation system (e.g., in the controller ports and memory card slots).
 `

-Because this software is not authorised by SIE LLC (Sony), this may technically " invalidate your PlayStation system warranty"
+Because this software is not authorised by Sony, this may technically "invalidate your PlayStation system warranty"

 ### Does my PS4 need to be modded to use this?